Penguinayee/cycbetterthanyesterday_code_repo/README.md

-# Code for CycBetterThanYesterday
+# Code repo for cycbetterthanyesterday.pythonanywhere.com

-This repository contains the code used for [cycbetterthanyesterday.pythonanywhere.com](https://cycbetterthanyesterday.pythonanywhere.com).
-The website serves as a platform to share and showcase data analyses, insights, and interactive data visualizations related to various biological or non-biological datasets.

 ## Purpose
-The primary goal of this repository is to share the workflows, scripts, and visualizations implemented on the website.
+The primary goal of this repository is to share the workflows, scripts, and visualizations implemented on [cycbetterthanyesterday.pythonanywhere.com](https://cycbetterthanyesterday.pythonanywhere.com).
 These resources are intended for:
 - Demonstrating data analysis pipelines and techniques applicable to both biological and non-biological datasets.
 - Providing reproducible examples for others to learn from or build upon.
 - Facilitating collaboration and feedback within the broader data science and bioinformatics communities.